DragosV1/DragosV1.github.io/README.md

 `https://www.python.org/downloads/`

-## After that you meed to install Flask
+## After that you need to install Flask

 `pip install flask`